How do I run two (or more) operating systems on the same computer?

 There are two main ways to do this: dual-booting, and running a virtual machine.

-Dual-booting installs separate operating systems on separate disks or partitions, allowing you to choose between then when you start up your computer.
+Dual-booting installs multiple operating systems on separate locations of the harddisk, allowing you to choose between them at boot time.

-Virtual machines let you run a a simulated computer running a second operating system, as an application installed in the primary one.
+Virtual machines let you run a a simulated computer, with a real and separate OS, as a software application in the existing host OS.

 Dual-booting is a bad idea and you shouldn't do it.